Dan Savage: Theater

 As a theater director, Savage (under the name Keenan Hollohan, combining his middle name and his paternal grandmother's maiden name) was a founder of Seattle's Greek Active Theater.
 Much of the group's work were queer interpretations of classic works, such as a tragicomic Macbeth with both the title character and Lady Macbeth played by performers of the opposite sex.
 In March 2001, he directed his own Egguus at Consolidated Works, a parody of Peter Shaffer's 1973 play Equus which exchanged a fixation on horses for a fixation on chickens.

 Letters from the Earth (2003), also at Consolidated Works, was Savage's most recent production.
 Letters was a trimmed version of Mark Twain's The Diary of Adam and Eve.
 It received scathing reviews, including one from The Stranger - "My Boss's Show Stinks".

+In 2010, an adaptation of Savage's book The Kid was produced as a musical Off-Broadway.
+The play was developed by librettist Michael Zam.
+Music for the play was composed by Andy Monroe, with lyrics by Jack Lechner.
+Savage was portrayed by Christopher Sieber.
+It was performed in Theatre Row, New York City, from The New Group, with director Scott Elliott.
+The Kid was the recipient of the BMI Foundation Jerry Bock Award for Excellence in Musical Theatre in 2009.